carbon-language/carbon-lang/docs/project/evolution.md

 - **Author**:
   - Announce to the Discourse Forum topic that the proposal is undergoing major revision.
-  - Set both the proposal status and GitHub issue status label to `WIP`.
+  - Set both the Google Doc status and GitHub issue status label to `WIP`.
 - **Reviewing team and community**: Refrain from commenting until the author solicits feedback again.